plantphys/spectratrait/README.md

 ## Contains:
 1. Example R script files that illustrate the "best practices" of PLSR model fitting for the estimation of leaf functional traits with reflectance spectroscopy
   a. _spectra-trait_kit_lma_plsr_example.R_  Small dataset looking at LMA with some data cleaning (removal of NA's and suspect high values)
-  + _spectra-trait_neon_lma_plsr_example.R_ Large dataset looking at LMA with multiple grouping variables, very slow (>6000 observations)
+  b. _spectra-trait_neon_lma_plsr_example.R_ Large dataset looking at LMA with multiple grouping variables, very slow (>6000 observations)
-  + _spectra-trait_reseco_leafN_plsr_example.R_ Small dataset looking at leaf nitrogen
+  c. _spectra-trait_reseco_leafN_plsr_example.R_ Small dataset looking at leaf nitrogen
-  + _spectra-trait_reseco_lma_plsr_example.R_ Small dataset looking at LMA
+  d. _spectra-trait_reseco_lma_plsr_example.R_ Small dataset looking at LMA
-  + _simple_spectra-trait_plsr_example.R_ Basic PLSR example using a large dataset
+  e. _simple_spectra-trait_plsr_example.R_ Basic PLSR example using a large dataset
-  + _pull_data_from_ecosis_ Quick example of how to pull data from EcoSIS and plot it
+  f. _pull_data_from_ecosis_ Quick example of how to pull data from EcoSIS and plot it

 2. Non-CRAN or external library R functions used in the example PLSR model fitting scripts provided in the "functions.R" file
-  + _get_ecosis_data()_ Function to pull data from the EcoSIS database (ecosis.org) using their application programmer interface (API)
+  a. _get_ecosis_data()_ Function to pull data from the EcoSIS database (ecosis.org) using their application programmer interface (API)
-  + _create_data_split()_ Randomly plits data into calibration and validation datasets based on grouping variables.  'base' option is slow but verbose.  'dplyr' is fast and quiet.
+  b. _create_data_split()_ Randomly plits data into calibration and validation datasets based on grouping variables.  'base' option is slow but verbose.  'dplyr' is fast and quiet.
-  + _f.plot.spec()_ Function to generate spectral plot with mean, min/max and 95% confidence intervals
+  c. _f.plot.spec()_ Function to generate spectral plot with mean, min/max and 95% confidence intervals
-  + _find_optimal_components()_ Finds optium number of components for PLSR.  'pls' package consists of choosing the model with fewest components that is still less than one standard error away from the overall best model. 'first min' consists of choosing the first component that gives statistically (t-test) the same result as the following component.
+  d. _find_optimal_components()_ Finds optium number of components for PLSR.  'pls' package consists of choosing the model with fewest components that is still less than one standard error away from the overall best model. 'first min' consists of choosing the first component that gives statistically (t-test) the same result as the following component.
 This method finds the first 'plateau' in the PRESS diminution.  'firstMin' finds the first component that gives statistically (t-test) the same result as the overall best model.
-  + _pls_permutation()_ Generate PLSR model permutation analysis ensembles for opimal component selection and uncertainty analysis.
+  e. _pls_permutation()_ Generate PLSR model permutation analysis ensembles for opimal component selection and uncertainty analysis.
 Currently called by _find_optimal_components()_
-  + _f.plot.coef()_ Plots PLSR model coefficients with uncertainty envelope
+  f. _f.plot.coef()_ Plots PLSR model coefficients with uncertainty envelope
-  + _f.coef.valid()_ Returns the intercept and the coefficients of the jackknife permutation analysis.
+  g. _f.coef.valid()_ Returns the intercept and the coefficients of the jackknife permutation analysis.
 Called from _f.plot.coef()_

 3. Example Rmarkdown vignettes illustrating the various PLSR model fitting examples